 The normal Italian ascent itinerary is also known as La route des Aiguilles Grises.
-I strongly think it is one of the most challenging ways to get to the Mont Blanc, the main star in Europe.
+I strongly think it is one of the most challenging ways to get to Mont Blanc, the main star in Europe.

 The normal Italian route also leads us across uncrowded trails because it is a seldom-attempted itinerary.
 The southern side of Mont Blanc is the wildest and most demanding route to reach the top of the mountain.
-However, the reward is not comparable with anything on earth.
+However, the reward is not comparable to anything on earth.

-At the bottom of this description you can find a sample itinerary of the trip.
+At the bottom of this description, you can find a sample itinerary of the trip.
 Please keep in mind that the program can suffer modifications according to the snow and weather conditions.

 Please note that Mont Blanc is not suitable for beginners.
 Previous acclimatization is required.